 I am a Fox News contributor.

-I am a regular guest on this show, both radio and television, a columnist for the messenger, and a one-time best-selling author.
+I am a regular guest on this show, both radio and television, a columnist for The Messenger, and a one-time best-selling author.

 So I said, you know what?

-Let me one up myself.
+Let me one-up myself.

 Let me find somebody who's a two-time New York Times best-selling author.

-Also, you gotta get the new book.
+Also, you got to get the new book.

 It's somewhat new, but hey, a perfect stocking stucker.